 3(a)(5) Notice of Material Changes.
 TELESIS agrees to promptly advise ENRON of any event or circumstance scheduled or forecasted by TELESIS that it knows or should have known would affect by more than twenty-five percent (25%), measured over a Billing Cycle, of a Large Facility’s (defined below) energy usage as compared to such Large Eligible Account’s historical usage during a similar billing period in the previous year, such as equipment shutdowns or replacements, openings or closings of a facility or changes in operating hours (but excluding weather changes).
 For purposes of this subsection, the term “Large Facility” shall mean a Facility having an average annual demand of 500 kW or greater.

-3(a)(6) Direct Access Service Termination. [delete this section] [MCC—why would we delete? says they pay—of course these costs shouldn’t count against the $40 stuff] With respect to each Facility that ENRON supplies energy on a Direct Access basis but with respect to which it elects to return such Facility to bundled Utility service pursuant to Section (3)(a)(1) (Purchase and Sale) above, ENRON shall submit a DASR requesting the applicable Utility to terminate ENRON’s service to such Facility effective on the last day of the Billing Cycle as set forth in such DASR, and ENRON shall be responsible for all DASR fees and charges imposed in connection with transferring service back to the Utility.
-In addition, for each such Facility which ENRON elects to return to bundled Utility service, ENRON shall pay to TELESIS the sum of Twenty-Five Dollars ($25) for TELESIS’ administrative costs, plus the sum of Two Hundred Fifty Dollars ($250) for each Facility at which an ENRON meter is located; provided, however; that the provisions of this sentence shall not apply to Facilities that are “de-DASR”’d pursuant to Section 3(a)(7) below.
+3(a)(6) Direct Access Service Termination.
+With respect to each Facility that ENRON supplies energy on a Direct Access basis but with respect to which it elects to return such Facility to bundled Utility service pursuant to Section (3)(a)(1) (Purchase and Sale) above, ENRON shall submit a DASR requesting the applicable Utility to terminate ENRON’s service to such Facility effective on the last day of the Billing Cycle as set forth in such DASR, and ENRON shall be responsible for all DASR fees and charges imposed in connection with transferring service back to the Utility.
+In addition, for each such Facility which ENRON elects to return to bundled Utility service, ENRON shall pay to TELESIS the sum of Twenty-Five Dollars ($25) for TELESIS’ administrative costs, plus the sum of Two Hundred Fifty Dollars ($250) for each Facility at which an ENRON meter is located; provided, however; that the provisions of this sentence shall not apply to Facilities that are “de-DASR”ed pursuant to Section 3(a)(7) below.

 3(a)(7) Direct Access Service Termination in SDG&E Service Territory.
 The Parties acknowledge and agree that ENRON shall have the right to “de-DASR” all Facilities located within SDG&E service territory with at least three (3) Business Day notice to TELESIS of ENRON’s intent to de-DASR, and thereafter to convert all such Facilities from direct energy supply by ENRON to direct energy supply by SDG&E.